-Dogecoin takes initial hit from Elon Musk’s ‘SNL’ hosting gig: report
+Dogecoin plunges during Elon Musk's 'SNL' gig

-The cryptocurrency dropped in value following a mention in Musk’s "SNL" monologue, a report said
+Cryptocurrency dropped in value following a mention in Musk's 'SNL' monologue

-Those hoping to cash in on Dogecoin in connection with Elon Musk’s "Saturday Night Live" hosting gig this weekend got an initial setback, according to a report.
+Those hoping to cash in on Dogecoin in connection with Elon Musk’s "Saturday Night Live" hosting gig this weekend got a big setback.

-The cryptocurrency – touted by Musk and NBA team owner Mark Cuban, among others – dropped from a value of 70 cents to 55 cents following a mention during Musk’s "SNL" opening monologue, according to Darren Rovell, a reporter for Action Network.
+As of Sunday morning, the price of the cryptocurrency – touted by Musk and NBA team owner Mark Cuban, among others – was down around 31% in the last 24 hours, according to Coin Desk.

+Dogecoin initially dropped following a mention during Musk’s "SNL" opening monologue, according to Darren Rovell, a reporter for Action Network.

 "I'm excited for my Mother’s Day gift," Musk’s mother, who appeared with him on the show, said.
 "I just hope it’s not Dogecoin."